BizTrackxrp/TheCreativeMom/posts/creating-work-that-matters.md

 I tend to generate ideas from a place of curiosity rather than from a desire to "serve a purpose".
 And of course every story has a purpose, but I am talking about a deep and intentional meaning.
 Something spiritual, educational or aimed at a specific audience.

 As a creative who is still maturing as a filmmaker, I often wonder about that.
-I wonder whether or not creating deep, impactful work makes me any less of an artist and filmmaker, or if it would make my work any less valuable to an audience.
+I wonder if creating deep, impactful work makes me any less of an artist, or makes my work any less valuable to an audience.

 And while I have an appreciation for the commitment of artists who are capable of educating others through their art, or who influence a person's understanding and challenge a viewer's way of thinking, that is not a style of writing that I have tried or have been drawn to… Yet?